szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ### Takeaway

 Note the exfiltration channel: a blog comment.
 No external callback, no anomalous egress, nothing for a network control to catch.
-The data came back through a legitimate feature into a location I already controlled.
+The data came back through a legitimate feature into a location we already controlled.
 This is exactly the pattern in real-world agent disclosures - the outbound channel is usually a normal application feature, not attacker infrastructure.

 It also completes Simon Willison's "lethal trifecta": the agent had access to private data, exposure to untrusted content, and a way to send data outward.
 Any agent with all three can be turned against its owner by a single piece of text.